 Previous Women, Gender, and Sexuality SIPS can be viewed at the

-Women, Gender, and Sexuality Senior Individualized Projects collection on CACHE.
+Women, Gender, and Sexuality Senior Integrated Projects collection on CACHE.